AlpacaRotorvator/parallelexperimentsbuffon/README.md

 # parallelexperimentsbuffon

 Buffon's Needle.
 In Cuda.

 # Building
 With cmake:

-    cmake . && make
+    mkdir build && cd build
-(Real men build in-source, deal with it)
+    cmake .. && make

 Without cmake:

-Get cmake, seriously.
+    make

 # Running

     ./buffoncuda [STUFF]

-Runs a million throws per thread on a 16 block long grid with 64 threads per block(completely arbitrary choice) using the naive kernel(see below for details on kernels)
+Without additional arguments, runs a million throws per thread on a 16 block long grid with 64 threads per block(completely arbitrary choice) using the naive kernel(see below for details on kernels)

 ## Command line parameters

 * `-n x`: run x throws of the needle per thread.
 * `-b x`: use a grid with x blocks.
 * `-t x`: use x threads per block.